 Finding good employees in an overcrowded market is a daunting task.
 In fact, according to research by Career builder, 74% of employers admit to hiring the wrong employees.
 Bad hires are not only expensive, but can also adversely affect cultural dynamics in the workforce.
-This is where pre-employment assessment software shows its value.
+This is one area where HR assessment software shows its value.

 There are different types of pre-employment assessments.
 Each of them achieves a different goal in the hiring process.
 The major types of pre-employment assessments include: